-When you come to a different university, city or country you always try to make yourself familiar with the new situation, regulations and opportunities.
+When you come to a different university, city or country, your life might change and you always try to make yourself familiar with the new situation, regulations and opportunities.
 We want to help you finding your way around already before you come to FAU.

 For getting familiar with very important issues of daily life FAU offers a summary of important things to know about staying and studying at FAU.
 When you finally prepare for coming to Erlangen, there is an additional support by the FAU Buddy Programme.
 A senior student will help you getting started in Erlangen.

 Besides, you are welcome to get some insights into our fascinating area with its typical nature and landscapes, cultural heritage and awesome medieval towns and cities from the very first moment you consider joining MAP.
 And even if you will have a heavy workload to carry during your time as a MAP student you will still find some quiet moments that you can use to relax and to forget the hardships of life.

 Erlangen and its surroundings offer a huge amount of possibilities how you can spend your leisure time if you do not just want to hang out in your dormitory or the campus grounds but look for some more exciting or recreational pastime activities.

 Erlangen is situated in the centre of beautiful Franconia, a region occupying the northern part of the state of Bavaria.
 It is an prosperous small town with approximately 100,000 residents and is just a short journey by road or rail from the much larger city of Nuremberg.

 The center of Erlangen is dominated by a large square and a baroque palace (today the home of the university administration).
 The idyll of the adjacent palace gardens attracts many students and visitors, especially during the warm summer months.
 Shopping is not only possible on the main street that runs through the city from Rathausplatz to the Burgberg, but also in the modern Arcaden, a large shopping mall.